AdrienSF/BIpy/readme.md

         win.flip()

-    # stop the classifier process, if not it could keep running in the background indefinately
+    # stop the classifier process, if not it could keep running in the background indefinetly
     clfproc.kill()
     clfproc.close()